Code-Institute-Submissions/TheArcade/README.md

 **05 Feb:** Memory game shows a few bugs.
 If I click more times on the same card, it behaves as if it was a match.
 Besides, I can click and uncover more than two cards in a row if I click fast.
 These bugs need to be fixed.

+**06 Feb:** Fixed the code.
+Now it's not possible to click on the same card twice, and it's not possible to click on three cards in a row.

+**06 Feb:** I could find that my initial idea to create three games for the project is not possible considering the deadline.
+I will complete only the current game I'm currently working on.
+The name the Arcade must be changed to the game name "Memory".
+I will add more features to this game if I have enough time, to make it nicer.

 ## Deployment